lukashaenjes/viewR/README.md

 ## Backend

-The [backend](https://github.com/lukasfeick-sw/viewR/blob/master/R/view_selection.R) is, really, as simple as it gets: `view_selection` relies heavily on the [`rstudioapi`](https://github.com/rstudio/rstudioapi) package.
+The [backend](https://github.com/lukasfeick-sw/viewR/blob/master/R/view_selection.R) relies heavily on the [`rstudioapi`](https://github.com/rstudio/rstudioapi) package.
 It captures the currently selected lines, cleans them up, extracts the title to be used for the Viewer tab, adds a `View()` call at the end and then sends the result to the console where it's executed, invoking the data viewer.

 ## Hex sticker